 - Cost-effective.
-While gathering the items to make your own survival kit might set you back a few hundred dollars, the equipment is still relatively cost-effective, especially when compared to other survival kits, like the bug out bag (more on this in a moment).
+While gathering the items to make your survival kit might save you a few hundred dollars, the equipment is still relatively cost-effective, especially compared to other survival kits, like the bug-out bag (more on this in a moment).

 Here are some of the main drawbacks of having a survival kit:

-Survival kits are invaluable to any survivalist’s arsenal, especially if you’re a beginner just starting to get into the practice.
-However, they don’t account for all possible scenarios and emergencies, so it’s best to use them in conjunction with other types of equipment, such as the bug out bag.
+Survival kits are invaluable to any survivalist’s arsenal, especially if you’re starting to get into the practice.
+However, they don’t account for all possible scenarios and emergencies, so it’s best to use them in conjunction with other equipment, such as the bug-out bag.

-You can consider bug out bags the ultimate survivalist package that’s supposed to take you through even the most challenging circumstances.
-This type of equipment differs from your run-of-the-mill survival kit, as it includes the tools and materials necessary for almost any emergency, which may or may not take place in the wilderness.
+You can consider bug-out bags the ultimate survivalist package that’s supposed to take you through even the most challenging circumstances.
+This type of equipment differs from your run-of-the-mill survival kit, as it includes the tools and materials necessary for almost any emergency, which may or may not occur in the wilderness.

-Bug out bags are that last resort you depend on when everything else has failed and any other source has depleted.
+Bug-out bags are your last resort when everything else has failed, and any other source has depleted.
 Moreover, they’re the survivalist tool you resort to when you or your loved ones face imminent danger.

-- A bug out bag provides physical protection.
-Unlike many other survival kits, bug out bags account for the possibility of having to physically protect yourself or your loved ones in case of a disaster.
-With a self-defense weapon at your disposal, you’ll feel much safer when on the move looking for a safe evacuation area.
+- A bug-out bag provides physical protection.
+Unlike many other survival kits, bug-out bags account for the possibility of physically protecting yourself or your loved ones in case of a disaster.
+A self-defense weapon makes you feel much safer when looking for a safe evacuation area.

 - Excellent for experienced survivalists.
 While beginners might do better with a survival kit, skilled survivalists looking to upgrade their prepping supplies will love to include these highly efficient items and tools in their collection.

 - Expensive.
 Considering that you’re preparing for an end-of-the-world scenario, you’ll want to have all your bases covered.
-You’ll generally want to include an EPI pen and other expensive medications, a self-defense weapon, and enough backup communication devices and chargers to keep you connected in any circumstance.
+You’ll generally want to include an EPI pen and other expensive medications, a self-defense weapon, and enough backup communication devices and chargers to keep you connected.
 As you can imagine, the costs add up.

 - Heavy.
-As I briefly mentioned in the “Differences” section, bug out bags are notably heavier than their survival kit counterparts.
+As I briefly mentioned in the “Differences” section, bug-out bags are notably heavier than their survival kit counterparts.
 That is due to the same reason referenced in the previous disadvantage.
-Given that you’ll want to be preparing for any scenario, there’s a broader range of items you’ll have to include in your collection.
-As a result, a bug out bag might be more challenging to carry around.
+Given that you’ll want to be preparing for any scenario, you’ll have to include a broader range of items in your collection.
+As a result, a bug-out bag might be more challenging to carry around.